aridiosilva/SmartContractsBlockchain/README.md

 The system can execute deals and manage approvals.
 Smart contracts can be used regardless of the type of marketplace or the things being sold.

+# How does a smart contract work?

+A smart contract is a computer application that operates inside a blockchain.
+Two or several parties agree to the set of rules stored in the contract.

+It’s like a typical application that implements some business rules.
+It can only use a blockchain as a database.
+Here are the key aspects of a smart contract:

+## 1- Identify Agreement

+Parties engaged in the smart contract determine a shared, agreed opportunity and intended results.
+Possible agreements are vast, from simple business transactions and rights transfer to asset swaps.

+## 2- Set Conditions

+Parties can decide either to initiate their digital contracts by themselves or by fulfilling certain criteria such as natural disasters or financial market movements.
+Other conditions that could launch smart contracts include religious occasions or important holidays.

+## 3- Code the Business Logic

+Like other computer programs, a smart contract is an application designed to automatically perform once the conditional parameters are reached.

+## 4- Encryption & Blockchain Technology

+In a blockchain, encryption is used.
+This provides the needed security in authenticating and verifying the messages exchanged among the involved parties.

+## 5- Processing & Execution

+A smart contract gets written to a block in a blockchain iteration.
+This occurs after reaching consensus via validation and authentication.
+Once the code is executed, the results are memorized for verification and compliance.

+## 6- Network Updates

+Every computer connected to a blockchain network automatically updates its ledgers.
+This demonstrates the blockchain’s new state.
+Upon authentication and posting, no one can alter a record in a blockchain.
+Only append-only actions can be done.

+# What are the benefits of Smart Contracts?

+Here are some of the major benefits that smart contracts can bring to your business:

+> - **Direct business relationships** - *The blockchain continues to function as prearranged.
+All agreed terms and conditions are accessible and visible to concerned parties.
+Because of its design, it’s impossible to dispute the stipulations the moment a smart contract has been determined.
+This makes smart contracts highly reliable.*
+> - **Integrity & Trustworthiness** - *The network will sustain its integrity.
+The terms and conditions of smart contracts are visible and accessible to trusted parties.
+There’s no way to dispute the conditions of a smart contract.
+The parties can fully rely on the smart contract.*
+> - **Speed & Security** - *Smart contracts use code and live on the internet.
+They execute transactions quickly.
+This saves time for many business processes and eliminates the need to process documents manually.
+Smart contracts use the same level of security as a cryptocurrency.
+As of today, they’re the safest way to store data on the web.*
+> - **Efficient records keeping** - * Each smart contract is a digital record that can be easily stored and accessed as needed.*
+> - **Paper-free** - * Smart contracts are stored digital space, securely and cost-efficiently.*